 In fact, surveys show that many Washington citizens eat far more fish and shellfish in a month and certain groups such as tribal members and members of the Asian community eat orders of magnitude more fish than estimated by the state.
-Surveys of local Native American tribes dating back to the 1990’s show consumption rates greatly and regularly exceeding the one-fillet-a-month estimate even with severely reduced stocks and contamination of salmon, shellfish, and other fish relied upon by these tribes.
+Surveys of local Native American tribes dating back to the 1990’s show consumption rates greatly and regularly exceeding the one-fillet-a-month estimate even with severely reduced stocks and contamination of salmon, shellfish and other fish relied upon by these tribes.
 EPA requires the state to use surveys to set fish consumption rates and water quality standards.